Custom Search

 Living Conditions

-The Lurcher is usually not recommended for city life, as they are a very high-energy dog.
+The Lurcher is usually not recommended for city life, as it is a very high-energy dog.

 Exercise

-The Lurcher is a very high-energy dog that needs to go for a walk at least once a day (especially in small living quarters).
-It should also be allowed to run free in a safe enclosed area.
+The Lurcher needs to go for a walk at least once a day (especially in small living quarters).
+It will enjoy running free in a safe, enclosed area.
 Having sighthound in it, it is extremely fast and is a natural racer.
 It will chase and kill small game.
-Be sure to provide a safe area for this dog to run so it does not get hit by a car chasing small game.
+Be sure to provide a safe area for this dog to run so it does not get hit by a car should it decide to take off after an animal.

 Life Expectancy